Solar Panel ROI & Calculator

 Knowing how to calculate your potential return on investment from solar panels can make your purchasing decision easier.

-Here’s a 6-step process for calculating your solar panel ROI and solar panel payback period using our solar panel savings calculator:
+Here’s a six-step process for calculating your solar panel ROI and solar panel payback period using our solar panel savings calculator:

-- First, you’ll need to determine the total installed cost of a PV system.
-Your total installed cost factors in expenses (PV panels, installation costs, permits, etc.) as well as rebates, solar tax credits, and other incentives offered by manufacturers or federal, state and local governments.
+- 1. You’ll need to determine the total installed cost of a PV system.
+Your total installed cost includes expenses (PV panels, installation costs, permits, etc.) as well as rebates, solar tax credits, and other incentives offered by manufacturers or federal, state and local governments.
 To request an estimate of installed costs, complete our FREE estimate request.
 Once you have this number, plug it into our solar panel ROI calculator below.

-- Third, determine your average electric costs.
-Look on a recent electric bill from your utility company to determine how much you pay per kilowatt hour (kWh).
+- 3. Determine your average electric costs.
+Look at a recent electric bill from your utility company to determine how much you pay per kilowatt hour (kWh).
 If you need help finding your electric rate, one of our associates can assist you.
 Fill in the appropriate blanks on the solar payback calculator.

-- Calculate your solar panel payback period and return on investment.
+- 5. Calculate your solar panel payback period and return on investment.
 Your solar payback period is the initial net investment divided by the yearly benefit.
 For example, if your installed solar panel costs were $15,000 and your yearly benefit was $3,000, your payback period would be five years.
 Enter these numbers into the appropriate blanks of your solar panel ROI calculator, and you have your answers!

-A typical 5 kW solar PV system can easily see an ROI of 20% in the first year.
+A typical 5 kW solar PV system can easily see an ROI of 20 percent in the first year.
 Your solar panel savings will continue to accrue for the life of the system — typically decades.
 To find out how long it will take solar panels on your home to pay for themselves, call us for a FREE personalized estimate: